the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 getConversationStarter();
 ~~~~~~~

 As a rule of thumb: Use function declarations whenever you can, because you will run into less bugs (due to their early instantiation).
 In addition, because functions are such a fundamental building block in JavaScript code, function declarations are more eye-catching and therefore more readable than their function expression counterparts.
 However, in contrast function expressions can signal that you want to pass this function around as value (e.g. passing a function into another function as argument).
 So get used to both, function declaration and function expressions, because you will see both of them out there in the wild.
-Especially when it comes to callback functions, as we will learn later, you will more often see function expressions.
+Especially when it comes to arrow functions and callback functions, as we will learn later, you will more often see function expressions.

 ### Exercises: